btholmes/Notes/UsefulShell.md

 ## Generating SSH keys
  * Check if you have one already with cat ~/.ssh/id_rsa.pub
- * If you don't have one, generate one with ssh-keygen -t rsa -C "btholmes@iastate.edu"
+ * If you don't have one, generate one with ssh-keygen -t rsa -C "myEmail@domain.com"
  * When prompted for location and file name just press enter
  * use this to change password ssh-keygen -p <keyname>